ParvaH/AstroloGem/README.md

 AstroloGem exists to explore:
 - How AI systems can **respect uncertainty**
-- How classical knowledge can be
+- How classical knowledge can be **referenced without hallucination**
+- How engineering discipline can be applied to non-engineering domains

+The goal is not to prove astrology —
+but to design **better-behaved AI systems**.

 ## AI Assistance